 As you probably know from reading our latest posts we have been staying CRAZY BUSY in 2019 just like we did before.
-However even though our schedules have been busy I have been trying to work in some changes, a couple at a time, to help us turn those wishes into realities.
+However, even though our schedules have been busy I have been trying to work in some changes, a couple at a time, to help us turn those wishes into realities.

 My first wish of having the kids to listen better seems to be going along fairly well.
 I have been making it a point to work more one on one with each of them as I can.
-I have also not had to speak to them as much because I’ve went over what I expect and given them a list of rewards for when the goals are met or some consequences if they aren’t met.
+I have also not had to speak to them as much because I’ve gone over what I expect and given them a list of rewards for when the goals are met or some consequences if they aren’t met.

 I had also noticed that I was yelling more… ok, I felt like I was yelling.
 People sometimes laugh when I apologize for yelling because my yelling doesn’t seem like yelling to them… anyways I was having to talk much louder than I preferred and I didn’t like that.
 Did you know that yelling makes it seem like you aren’t in control?
-Well that was definitely not the message I wanted to convey to this little army I have here!
+Well, that was definitely not the message I wanted to convey to this little army I have here!

 I also know that yelling doesn’t fit into the overall picture of wanting to create a more loving and peaceful home.
 We have a small home so when one or two people start yelling it begins to sound a bit like a busy coffee shop in NYC!